probate

 Disbursements included – these are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-• Land Registry fees for obtaining title copies of a property
+• Land Registry fees for obtaining property title copies:

-Protects against unexpected claims from unknown creditors of the estate
+Helps protect against unexpected claims from unknown creditors.

 Additional costs for ID verification are as follows: